rozek/node-red-ai-toolkit/README.md

 applications using AI technologies - free of charge and even for beginners or casual programmers

 > **Nota bene**: this toolkit is currently under active development.
-After the first "quick preview" for the Backdrop Builders Contest, development is now back on the usual, more careful path.
+After the first hectic "quick preview" for the Backdrop Builders Contest, development is now back on the usual, more careful path.
 Please be patient until around mid-December before a practically usable version is released

 ## Installation ##